1997 Detroit shootings: Bank mass shooting

-Griffin entered the bank screaming incoherently and ordered everyone inside to get on the floor.
-Customers and employees later reported being confused about his intentions; some heard him say it was a holdup but others said he did not demand any cash.
-Griffin ordered everyone lying on the floor to recite the Lord's Prayer, instructing the security guard, 38-year-old Virene Brown, to lead them.
+Griffin entered the bank screaming incoherently and ordered everyone to get on the floor.
+Customers and employees later reported being confused about his intentions; some heard him say it was a holdup but others did not.
+Griffin ordered everyone to recite the Lord's Prayer, instructing the security guard, 38-year-old Virene Brown, to lead them.
 Griffin alternated between ranting incoherently and reciting the prayer along with the victims.
 He then pointed his shotgun at Brown's head and said he was going to kill her.
 However, he became distracted, and Brown fled into the basement.

 As people lay on the floor, Griffin walked over to 25-year-old James Isom, an employee of the bank, and fatally shot him in the head.
 Griffin then entered a back office and killed the bank manager, 52-year-old Stanley Pijanowski III.
 Griffin returned to the lobby and shot 38-year-old Lisa Griffin (no relation), the assistant bank manager, in her left hand and jaw.
 A woman along with her 10-year-old daughter and 6-year-old son then fled the bank; Griffin barely reacted.

 Griffin then walked out of the bank and was confronted by multiple police officers.
 As this was taking place, a van parked nearby, and 77-year-old Stanley Hays got out and approached the bank.
 Police ordered Hays to move away; apparently unaware of the situation, Hays continued towards the bank and was taken hostage by Griffin.
 The pair headed toward an alley with Hays at gunpoint; Griffin paused and fired at police, missing them, then shoved Hays down and fatally shot him in the head.
 Police officers then fired 5 or 6 rounds at Griffin, killing him and ending the shooting spree.

 Assistant manager Lisa Griffin was credited with saving lives for having activated a silent alarm, alerting police of the situation.